spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 ## Get the GDK and the FPS Starter Project source code
 To run the GDK and the FPS Starter project, you need to download the source code.
-There are two ways you can do this: _either_ get both sets of source code as one zip file download _or_ clone the two repositories separately using Git (see [Git (github.io)](https://try.github.io/ for further informatio on Git)).
+There are two ways you can do this: _either_ get both sets of source code as one zip file download _or_ clone the two repositories separately using Git.
+(To find out more about Git, see [github.io](https://try.github.io)).

 **NOTE:** We recommend using Git, as Git's version control makes it easier for you to get updates in the future.